Masaaki Yuasa: International recognition

 Yuasa's latest project is the musical drama Inu-Oh (2021), based on the novel by Hideo Furukawa.
 Set in 14th Century Japan, the story centers on a blind musician and a Noh actor afflicted by a terrible curse; Yuasa's goals with the film were to portray both characters as historical equivalents of modern-day pop stars, and to utilize the themes of the narrative to highlight people marginalized by society.
 The film features character designs by Ping Pong creator Taiyō Matsumoto, is produced by Science SARU, and was licensed for North American theatrical and home-video distribution by GKIDS.
 The film made its world premiere at the Venice International Film Festival in September 2021, and a worldwide theatrical release followed in August 2022.
 Inu-Oh earned Yuasa the best reviews of his career and achieved universal critical acclaim during its international film festival run.
 The film won the Best Animated Feature Film award at the Fantasia International Film Festival, the Bucheon International Animation Festival's Special Distinction Prize for an International Feature Film, and was nominated for the Golden Globe Award for Best Animated Feature Film.

+On February 18, 2025, Yuasa announced the founding of a new animation studio, ame pippin.
+Yuasa's first project for ame pippin will be an adaptation of Banana Yoshimoto’s novel Daisy's Life, set for release in 2026.